 - Talking to any witnesses and asking for their contact information

-What if I’m Not Sure if I’m at Fault or Not?
+What If You’re Not Sure If You’re at Fault or Not?

-We find that accident victims are often inclined to blame themselves after an accident, even if they didn’t do anything to cause it.
+Accident victims are often inclined to blame themselves after an accident, even if they didn’t do anything.
 They also might be hesitant to file an insurance claim against someone else.
-But if you are not at fault for an accident, you are legally entitled to file a claim for damages you didn’t cause.
-Plus, you’re usually making a claim against the person’s insurance company—not the individual him or herself.
+If you are not at fault, you are legally entitled to file for damages you didn’t cause.
+You’re usually making a claim against the person’s insurance company, not the individual him or herself.

-How Much Money Can I Win for a Personal Injury Claim?
+How Much Money Can You Win for a Personal Injury Claim?

 The exact amount you can recover depends largely on the details of your case, including the: